 Every league might be different, however, most leagues set a cap for the amount of different players you can add to your roster in one week.

 There is also a rule in all fantasy football leagues that you cannot add a player once their game has begun.
-Meaning, if it is 2:00 pm and you wanted to add a player whose game began at 1:00, you must wait until the week is over to attempt to add him to your team.
+This means that if it is 2:00 pm and you wanted to add a player whose game began at 1:00, you must wait until the week is over to attempt to add him to your team.